ushahidi/Ushahidi_Android/README.markdown

 ## Contributing

-If you would like to contribute code to SMSSync you can do so through [GitHub][3] by forking the repository and sending a pull request.
+If you would like to contribute code to SMSSync you can do so by forking the [repository][1] and sending a pull request.
 We will review your code.
 If everything with the pull request looks good, we will humbly merge your changes.

 ### Branch structure